Cubans protest at Havana embassy as Panama tightens visa requirements

 "I'm desperate.
 I was supposed to be at the airport at 10 in the morning and here I am with no news or anything.
 It's my boy's birthday," she said.

 The crowd chanted "We want a response, we want a response" behind a police cordon.
-Embassy staff told the group that more information would be provided to those with upcoming flights at 1 P.M.
-ET.
+Late in the afternoon, the embassy released a statement on social media clarifying the visa requirement would come into effect beginning Sunday.

+The embassy told passengers scheduled on flights to Panama between March 13 and the end of the month to rebook for a later date to allow time to apply for the $50 visa.

 Demand for flights from Havana to cities in Central America has soared after Nicaragua in November lifted visa requirements for Cuban nationals.
 This opened a new avenue for migration north to Mexico and the United States.